Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Thumbs and paws way up!
 Photo by BringFido/Denise

 One rest stop chain is on a mission to make the lives of traveling dogs and their owners easier by giving them a reliable and safe place to stretch their legs.
-Love’s Travel Stop has more than 490 fueling stations in 41 states, and in 2019 the company announced the construction of 90 new dog parks across its network.
+Love’s Travel Stops has more than 655 fueling stations in 42 states, and over 400 of their locations have fenced dog parks, too.
 No two Love’s Travel Stops are the same, and neither are the dog parks, but all of the fenced-in play areas range from 50 to 100 feet in size and are equipped with a double air-locked gate for pet safety as well as pet waste stations.
-Find your nearest Love's Travel Stop dog park on BringFido.

 Like Love's Travel Stops, La Quinta Inn & Suites are also known to cater to four-legged visitors.
 You can find one of their pet-friendly locations conveniently located off major highways in the U.S., offering you a good night’s rest before you continue on your journey.